-Since its founding, the Orchestra has played 36 concerts in 24 cities, appearing in the most prestigious halls and at the largest music festivals of Europe, including the Berlin Philharmonic, the Royal Festival Hall and Teatro Real, as well as the Edinburgh International Festival, Santander Music Festival and the Baltic Sea Festival.
-The Orchestra has performed with outstanding soloists such as Truls Mørk, Lisa Batiashvili, Alice Sara Ott and Arabella Steinbacher.
+Since its founding, the Orchestra has played 41 concerts in 25 cities, appearing in the most prestigious halls and at the largest music festivals of Europe, including the Berlin Philharmonic, the Royal Festival Hall and Teatro Real, as well as the Edinburgh International Festival, Santander Music Festival and the Baltic Sea Festival.
+The Orchestra has performed with outstanding soloists such as Truls Mørk, Lisa Batiashvili, Alice Sara Ott, Arabella Steinbacher and Julian Rachlin.
 A high point of the ICO’s fifth tour in 2015 was a concert on Kyiv’s Maidan Nezalezhnosti during the celebrations of Ukraine’s Independence Day.

 In 2018 the ensemble will take an active role in the observances of the centennial of Polish independence, with a concert tour of Central and Eastern Europe.
-In 2017 the orchestra will perform under the baton of the outstanding Polish-Russian director Andrey Boreyko, artistic director of the Orchestre National de Belgique and the Naples Philharmonic.
-Julian Rachlin, one of the most captivating and respected contemporary violinists, will perform as a soloist.
-The concert programme will include Witold Lutosławski’s Concerto for Orchestra.
-The tour will take in Warsaw, Minsk, Berlin and Dobbiaco, and will serve as preparation for the observances of the centennial of Polish independence.
+In 2017 the orchestra performed under the baton of the outstanding Polish-Russian director Andrey Boreyko, artistic director of the Orchestre National de Belgique and the Naples Philharmonic.
+Julian Rachlin, one of the most captivating and respected contemporary violinists, performed as a soloist.
+The concert programme included Witold Lutosławski’s Concerto for Orchestra.
+This year tour will take in France, Holland, Denmark, Belgium and Germany and will serve as preparation for the observances of the centennial of Polish independence.